Skip to Main Content

 We will seek out people in the groups we cover to gain perspective on our coverage and terminology.

-We will use racial, ethnic, gender and sexuality identifiers when specifically germane to a story but not otherwise.
+We will use racial, ethnic, gender and sexuality identifiers when specifically relevant to a story, but not otherwise.

-For media of traumatic events, we only publish to expose perpetrators after asking victims if it’s okay to do so.
+For traumatic events, we only publish to expose perpetrators after asking victims if it’s okay to do so.

-We will run sensitive material that might be offensive to specific members of the audience after internal debate has demonstrated a clear public interest in and value from the publication.
+We will run sensitive material that might be offensive to specific members of the audience after internal debate has demonstrated a clear public interest in and value.

-We will consider the differing impact of sensitive material on differing segments of the population (e.g., effects on minors, vulnerable groups or victims of crime).
+We will consider the differing impact of sensitive material on different segments of the population (e.g., effects on minors, vulnerable groups or victims of crime).

-We will run sensitive material with stories with notes of warning.
+We will run sensitive material with notes of warning.

 In most cases, we refrain from disclosing material to police unless necessary for public safety.
-We will use discretion and knowledge of person/material in question.
+In those circumstances, we will use discretion and knowledge of person/material in question.

 Multimedia and Data